How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

-Do you only want to hire Filipino virtual assistants because you’re a scrooge and you want work done for peanuts?
+Do you only want to hire Filipino staff because you’re a scrooge and you want work done for peanuts?

-In this article, I’m exposing in raw detail what virtual assistants in the Philippines should get paid for, and what their standard of living is at different levels of income.
+In this article, I’m exposing in raw detail what Filipino staff should get paid and what their standard of living is at different levels of income.